cvc5/cvc5_pythonic_api/README.md

 * `test`: runs documentation tests.
 * `coverage`: runs documentation tests, measuring coverage.
 Look in the `htmlcov` directory for a detailed report.

+## Acknowledgements

+This API is based on Z3's Python API: Z3Py, both in spirit and it code.
+It includes a substantial amount of Z3Py's source.
+You can find the license for Z3 in `license/z3.txt`